Dipole effect speakers emit sound waves in two directions. This special sound dispersion can produce authentic cinema sound in your living room.

 You can actually also use a couple of handy tricks in order to use conventional, direct-radiating speakers as effect speakers.
 The speakers must be fixed to the opposite wall, shelf or on the ceiling.
 The resulting reflections produce an impressive all-round sound – inexpensive, but pretty good.

-Regardless of whether you use dipole or direct emitters, the following rule applies: surround speakers should never be aimed directly at the audience.
+Regardless of whether you use a dipole or direct emitters, the following rule applies: surround speakers should never be aimed directly at the audience.
 In this case, the sound source can be located and the spatial sound effect is greatly reduced.

 ✔ Another tip: don’t turn up the volume of the effect speakers too much!
 Exaggerated rear speakers are not only annoying, but they also take away much of the authenticity of the cinema atmosphere.